-Glasgow Airport is a very child-friendly airport and has lots of changing and entertainment facilities for travelling families.
+Glasgow Children's Facilities has lots of changing and entertainment facilities for travelling families.

 Babycare facilities are available in the following areas: